MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Ref.md

 TryParse Method     static bool TryParse(string s, [ref] int result)
 ```

-The `TryParse` method, attempts to parse a string as an integer.
+The `TryParse` method attempts to parse a string as an integer.
 If the method
 succeeds, it returns `$true`, and the result is stored in the variable you
 passed **by reference**.